verzada/DeveloperChocolateyScripts/README.md

 ## How to install Chocolatey

-Install Chocolatey as described in https://chocolatey.org/install Run powershell script ChocoInstallSoftware.ps1
+1. Install Chocolatey as described in https://chocolatey.org/install
+2. Adjust ChocoInstallSoftware.ps1 according to your needs
+3. Run powershell script ChocoInstallSoftware.ps1

 ## Visual Studio Community